3F/web.vsSBE/Developer Zone/How to build.md

 ## Variant for Visual Studio ##

+`This variant is more convenient for develop & debug.
+See below others variants.`

 ### Requirements ###

 * MS Visual Studio 2010 or higher (You can use free [Visual Studio Community 2013](http://www.visualstudio.com/products/visual-studio-community-vs) or higher)